Steffo99/patched-porobot/README.md

 ### Telegram bot

 <details>
-<summary>The bot's profile, seen when a chat with @patchedporobot is opened.</summary>
+<summary>The bot's profile, seen when a chat with @patchedporobot is opened.
+The legal boilerplate has been shortened to fit the 120 characters limit of the Description field.</summary>

 ![](media/td-profile.png)